mikics/mikics.github.io/docs/_posts/2022-07-19-scattering-boundary-conditions-in-dolfinx.markdown

 MPI.COMM_WORLD.barrier()
 ```

-Let's have a visual check of the mesh by plotting it with PyVista, by usin
+Let's have a visual check of the mesh by plotting it with PyVista, by using
 different colors for cells with different tags: blue for the wire (`au_tag`)
 and yellow for the background medium (`bkg_tag`).